Skip to content

 How did the Walk to Emmaus begin?

 The Walk to Emmaus is a specific cursillo that started in 1978.
 It was started by Fr.
 David Russell, who believed there was a need for a retreat that allowed lay women to minister to and meet the spiritual needs of other lay women.
 After being denied the request to form a cursillo in his home parish, he reached out to Myrna Gallagher to develop one.
-They decided on a retreat that was specifically themed on the passage from Luke about Christ’s walk to Emmaus, and it too become so popular that there are now many non-Catholic versions of it, some even copyrighted by various Protestant denominations.
+They decided on a retreat that was specifically themed on the passage from Luke about Christ’s walk to Emmaus, and it became so popular that there are now many non-Catholic versions of it, some even copyrighted by various Protestant denominations.

 A retreat center like those used in Walk to Emmaus (source)